Explore Aquatic Fragrances: Fresh, Oceanic Scents

 Frequently asked questions

-Aquatic fragrances are inspired by different perspectives of water, most usually the ocean.
-They are sometimes called oceanic or marine fragrances because of this.
+Aquatic fragrances are inspired by water, most usually the ocean.
+They are sometimes called "oceanic" or "marine" fragrances.
+Aquatic fragrances rose to popularity in the 1990s and are known for their refreshing, revitalizing, and calming qualities.

-Aquatic fragrances can create the impression of sea breeze, clear water, and supreme freshness.
-They rely heavily on a material called Calone, which brings the impression of a sea breeze, of crystalline waters and supreme freshness.
+Aquatic fragrances can create the impression of a sea breeze, clear water, and freshness.
+They rely heavily on a lab-made molecule called Calone, which gives off a marine aroma that reminds people of the sea, as well as cucumber and watermelon.

 Written by